manami-project/anime-offline-database/README.md

 + anime before 1970

 ## Participation
-If you find anything that you think should be changed, please file an issue rather than creating a pull request.
+If you find something you think should be changed, please submit an issue rather than creating a pull request.

 ## Structure
-This repository contains three files.
-The database file itself and two files for regulation.
-One file with IDs which have been excluded from the database as well as a file with IDs from the distributor sites result in 404 not found.
+This repository contains four files.
+The database file itself and three files for regulation.
+One file with IDs which have been excluded from the database, a file with IDs from the source pages which result in 404 not found as well as a whitelist.

 ### anime-offline-database.json
 ```